 Hakkaisan Awa Clear Sparkling

-Ranking high among the best sparkling sake, Hakkaisan Awa Clear Sparkling is the one junmai daiginjo that’s poised to give champagne a run for its money.
+Ranked high among the best sparkling sake, Hakkaisan Awa Clear Sparkling is one junmai daiginjo poised to give champagne a run for its money.

-Thanks to its delightfully crisp finish, Hakkaisan Awa Clear Sparkling is the perfect companion for a special occasion, especially if you’ve got some fresh seafood on the grill.
+Thanks to its crisp finish, Hakkaisan Awa Clear Sparkling is the perfect companion for special occasions.
+It shines when you've got some fresh seafood on the grill.

 Dassai 45 Daiginjo Nigori